imjmakki/imjmakki/README.md

 - 🤔 I’m looking for help with ...
 Software Architect
 - 💬 Ask me about ...
 Coding
 - 📫 How to reach me: ... mehmet.anbaki@gmail.com
 - 😄 Pronouns: ...
-I'm a code geed
+I'm a code geek
 - ⚡ Fun fact: ...
 Snakephobic